Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

-which can be taken as definition, regardless of a choice for a metric on $\scr P$.
-We refer to \eqref{eq:diff} and \eqref{eq:gradient} as the intrinsic derivative, respectively the intrinsic gradient.
+Regardless of a choice for a metric on $\scr P$, this can be taken as a definition of the gradient.
+We refer to \eqref{eq:diff} and \eqref{eq:gradient} as the intrinsic derivative, respectively the (intrinsic) gradient.
 A discussion about the relation between the intrinsic and the extrinsic derivative can be found in \cite{RW20}.
-For $p\in[1,\infty)$ and functions $W$ defined on the $p$-Wasserstein space it is natural to consider the trace topology of $L^p(\RR^d\to\RR^d,\mu)$ rather than $L^2$ to assign the differential at $\mu$ according to \eqref{eq:diff} (cf.~Definition \ref{D1} below).
-This leads to a consistent notion of the differential at $\mu$ (the class of differentiable functions $W$ will change, but not the value of diff $W(\mu)(\varphi)$ for $\varphi\in C_b^1(\RR^d,\RR^d)$ if defined). \eqref{eq:diff} extends to all curves ${(\mu_{\varphi,\varepsilon})}_\varepsilon$, $\varphi\in L^p(\RR^d\to\RR^d,\mu)$.
+For $p\in[1,\infty)$ and functions $W$ defined on the $p$-Wasserstein space